 Best of all, when it was time to clean up, the bottles were stashed away again and I didn’t even spend a penny on my centerpieces.
 Well, unless you count the dollars spent on the actual bourbon when my husband enjoyed sipping it.
 LOL.

 Think about all the possiblites with reusing bottles for centerpieces.
-You could use wine bottles or beer bottles.
+You could use wine bottles, beer bottles, or growlers like my Oktoberfest Biergarten Growler Centerpieces.
 You can swap out the jute twine for ribbon that is more festive and colorful.
 Bright flowers or rustic branches can be added to these bottles.
 You could even try adding candles to the centerpieces.
 There are so many options with minimal spending.

 Do you have an upcycled party decor idea?
 Please share.